-This is a golden opportunity for you to provide steadfast customer service.
-Replying to a typo of a brand mention will cement you as a forward-thinking brand in the minds of your customers.
-You can begin by monitoring mentions and including typos to help facilitate the process.
-Tools like Tweetdeck or Google Alerts can help you organize every brand mention across social media channels and populate them in an easily navigable dashboard that you can use to resolve issues one by one.
+This is a golden opportunity for you to promptly provide effective customer service.
+Replying to a misprint of your brand's mention will cement you as a forward-thinking brand in the minds of your customers.
+You can begin by monitoring connections and including misprints to help facilitate the process.
+Tools like Tweetdeck or Reputation X Alerts can help you organize every brand mention across social media channels and populate them in an possibly navigable dashboard that you can use to resolve problems one by one.

 5. Use a knowledge base